 “The skills I learned as a religious studies major have been the keys to my success.
 I learned to look beneath the surface for deeper meaning—being able to hear everyone’s ideas and draw the links between them - have served me well in the IT industry.”

 Majors & Courses

-Professor Gregory Alles
+Professor and Department Chair Gregory Alles

 (Ph.D., Chicago), teaches in the areas of Hinduism, Buddhism, and methods and theories in the study of religions.
 Twice a Fulbright research scholar in India, his current research interests focus on adivasis (indigenous people) in western India.
 A past president of the North American Association for the Study of Religions, he co-edits, with Olav Hammer (Odense), Numen, the journal of the International Association for the History of Religions.

 Greg is also a Core Group member of Indigenous religion(s); the Co-Chair of the Indigenous Religious Traditions Group, American Academy of Religion; and an International Advisory Board Member for the Marginalised and Endangered Worldviews Study Center, University College Cork, Ireland.